dvlab-research/EfficientNeRF/README.md

 Q2.
 When will NeRF-Tree released?

 A2.
 Hard to say a specific date.
-We have applied it to our products.
 The data structure NeRF-Tree is closed to Octree.

+### Progress
+More scenes and applications will be suported soon.
+Stay tune!

 ### Citation
 ```